MistyCommunity/Documentation/src/content/misty-i/robot/introduction.md

 ## Getting Support

-If you get stuck or have questions while developing for and interacting with your Misty II robot, there are several ways to get help.
+If you get stuck or have questions while developing for and interacting with your Misty I robot, there are several ways to get help.

 * For **questions about coding Misty**, post in the Community Forums first.
 This gives other developers – in addition to all of the Misty staff – the ability to jump in and help.
 The [Support](https://community.mistyrobotics.com/c/support), [Feature Requests](https://community.mistyrobotics.com/c/feature-requests), and [Bug](https://community.mistyrobotics.com/c/bugs) categories (in particular) are monitored for immediate response from 9am-6pm Mountain Time on weekdays and from 9am-4pm Mountain Time on weekends.
 * For **product support** – for example, for shipping questions, or issues with Misty's general functionality – email us at support@mistyrobotics.com.
 Our email support hours are 9 AM to 5 PM MST Monday through Friday.